CelestiaLOL/AutoTrack/README.md

+This shit doesn't work properly at all if someone can fix it Thank you.

 #  AutoTrack – Blender Plugin

 A handy Blender plugin that automatically adds a **Track To constraint** to newly added objects (Meshes, Lights, or Cameras) if an Empty named `"Track"` exists.
 Fully configurable through the Sidebar UI.